Yandex Cloud

 Note

-You need much less resources to use your model than to train it; therefore, the minimum c1.4 configuration is left for this purpose (default).
+You need much less resources to use your model than to train it; therefore, the minimum c1.4 configuration is used by default.

 2. In the second cell, replace the bucket_name variable value with the name of your bucket.
 The default value is bucketwithvideo.